-In this ConversionXL Institute study, we explore how general perceptions of a website are affected by the use of a “human authority image” (a picture of a company’s founder, or maybe just a photo of a person presumably representing the company) on an agency website homepage.
+In this CXL Institute study, we explore how general perceptions of a website are affected by the use of a “human authority image” (a picture of a company’s founder, or maybe just a photo of a person presumably representing the company) on an agency website homepage.

 - How professional the site looks – The version WITHOUT the human ‘authority’ picture was perceived as more professional.
 The mean score for professionalism is higher for all the No Picture sites, and significantly so for 3 of the eight sites.